You want to trade but don’t know which style to choose. Here you will find out how to decide. Day Trading Vs. Swing Trading

 Beginners are generally much better off swing trading than day trading.
 This is because the latter will put you in direct competition with major investors who use cutting-edge technology and software to stay on top of their game.
 Swing trading, however, requires nothing more than a basic computer and free software.
 There are thousands of free resources that you can use to your advantage.

+When comparing day trading vs. swing trading, you need to know the level of commitment each of them requires of you.
 Day trading is usually a fast-paced activity.
 You will need to make quick decisions to fare well: it’s an action-packed thing.
 If you like to take breaks every now and then and work at a relaxed pace, you should consider swing trading instead.

 As you will have guessed, day trading can be a stressful experience if you are not prepared and mostly uninitiated.
 You have to be highly watchful of market movements as and when they happen— there’s a lot at stake.
 If you prefer working in relatively calm and slightly less demanding environments, swing trading might be a better option.

 This, by no means, implies swing trading is less stressful or has lower risks.
 It’s just that it is much better suited if you do not have the experience and are just starting out in the trading world— you get the message.